studio-ousia/luke/pretraining.md

 The pretrained model can be used with the [transformers](https://github.com/huggingface/transformers) library after converting the checkpoint weights and metadata to the appropriate format.
 Specify the saved files and choose the appropriate tokenizer class (`--tokenizer-class`) from `LukeTokenizer` or `MLukeTokenizer`.

-The option `--set-entity-aware-attention-default` specifies whether the weights for the entity-aware attention are loaded by default when later loading the model from Transformers.
+The option `--set-entity-aware-attention-default` specifies whether the weights for the entity-aware attention is used by default when later loading the model from Transformers.
 Note that even when you didn't use the entity-aware attention during pretraining, the weights are copied from the standard attention, and you can still use the entity-aware attention during fine-tuning.
 ```bash
 python luke/cli.py \